A recipe for a delicious, rich homemade gravy made without drippings. Leave the onions in if you want it chunky, or strain if you want it smooth.

 - If you want a smooth homemade gravy, strain the gravy to remove the onions.
 Otherwise, leave them in.

-- Mix in the heavy cream and serve, or cover and refrigerate the homemade gravy until ready to serve.
+- Turn the heat off, mix in the heavy cream and serve.
+Or cover and refrigerate the homemade gravy until ready to serve.
 You might need to thin it out a bit with more heavy cream (or even just a little water) when reheating.